 There are two sections oGT 1201 available.
 One section meets Tuesdays and Thursdays from 9:30am-10: 45am (3-hour course).

-The other section meets Tuesdays and Thursdays from 12:00pm-1: 15pm (3-hour course).
+The other section meets Tuesdays and Thursdays from 12:00pm-1: 15pm (3 credit hours).
 Both classes are held in Brittain Rec.
 You may choose the class time that works best with your schedule.

 At the conclusion of the first year, your GC team will have a proposal for a project that you are extremely excited about!
-The second year course, which is taught by Dr. Wynens and Dr. Davis, is designed to help your team take that proposal and to start to transform it into reality.
-Teams continue to learn more about their problem area and start to explore the implementation of their ideas.
+The optional second year course is designed to help your team take that proposal and to start to transform it into reality.
+Teams continue to learn more about their problem space and start to explore the implementation of their ideas.
 Logistically, teams will meet once a week and update the GC community and their professors on their progress and any problems that arise.
 In addition, each team will have a dedicated graduate student advisor to help guide them along the way.
 By the end of this second year, your team will have both valuable experience and unique knowledge to finish implementing your solution during your junior and senior year.